 What Is HomeBrew?

-HomeBrew is a program which can be installed on your MacOS computer which downloads and installs apps for you, without the need to visit the app’s website first.
+HomeBrew is a program that can be installed on your macOS computer which downloads and installs apps for you, without the need to visit the app’s website first.
 All you need is the Terminal window, the Homebrew command, and the name of the app you want to download.

 Before we can make our bulk MacOS app installer, we need to install HomeBrew and HomeBrew Cask.
-Cask is a program which allows you to download programs all at once.
-Both are required for the MacOS app installer to function properly.
+Cask is a program that allows you to download programs all at once.
+Both are required for the macOS app installer to function properly.

 To install HomeBrew, open a Terminal window and type :

 Then to install HomeBrew Cask, type the following two commands individually.